ABSTRACT

 RESEARCH DESIGN AND CONTEXT

-For this study, the researchers purposefully selected participants who met these criteria: (a) they are currently employed in a non-governmental organization within South Asia and the Pacific region, (b) they must have at least one year of remote work experience from the same non-government organization, and (c) they must be willing to participate in the study.
+For this study, the researchers purposefully selected participants who met these criteria: (a) they are currently employed in an NGO within South Asia and the Pacific region, (b) they must have at least one year of remote work experience at the same NGO, and (c) they must be willing to participate in the study.
 Representatives from all nations and subregions in South Asia and the Pacific were considered so that different kinds of cultural practices, languages, and historical backgrounds can be seen in this work experience.
 More importantly, selections were also considered based on how long someone has been engaging in remote work, ensuring accountabilities of varied experiences.
 The sampling of people who have recently transitioned to remote work due to external circumstances and who have been working remotely for a long time may give a balanced view of adaptation and long-term effects.
-Considering the selection criteria, 14 participants were chosen for the study, as presented in Table 1.
+Considering the selection criteria, 14 participants were chosen for the study, as presented in table 1.

 Table 1